Claire Dean

 Train from Ollantaytambo: The Scenic Journey to Machu Picchu

-Another option for getting from Cusco to Ollantaytambo is to find your own means of transportation (either taxi or public bus) from Cusco to Ollantaytambo, before taking the train from Ollantaytambo to Aguas Calientes.
+Another option for getting from Cusco to Ollantaytambo?
+Find your own means of transportation from Cusco to Ollantaytambo.
+Either taxi or public bus.
+Before taking the train from Ollantaytambo to Aguas Calientes.
+Also called Machu Picchu Pueblo.
 There are two main advantages of this option.
 First, you can spend as much time as you want to explore Ollantaytambo and it’s definitely worth a stop.
-This cobbled street town with several picturesque squares is also home to a fascinating and stunning archaeological site that is definitely worth a visit.
-You can also do this option at the end of a Sacred Valley tour that leaves you in Ollantaytambo instead of returning to Cusco.
+This cobbled-stoned town has several picturesque squares.
+It is also home to a fascinating and stunning archaeological site.
+As well as pre-Inca ruins that are definitely worth a visit.
+You can also do this option at the end of a Sacred Valley tour.
+One that leaves you in Ollantaytambo instead of returning to Cusco.

 On your Machu Picchu day trip from Cusco, you take the train from Ollantaytambo to Aguas Calientes.
 This offers travelers an unforgettable passage through the heart of the Sacred Valley.
 Whether you choose the luxurious Hiram Bingham, the panoramic Vistadome, or the budget-friendly Expedition train, each option promises a unique and enriching experience.